nmeylan/nostalro-client/README.md

 # Prerequisites

-A newcomer needs four things before running anything.

-- **Rust toolchain.** The workspace pins Rust `1.92.0` through a `rust-toolchain.toml` file.
+- **Rust toolchain.** The workspace pins Rust `1.97.0` through a `rust-toolchain.toml` file.
 Install [rustup](https://rustup.rs) and the correct toolchain is selected automatically when we build from the repository root.
 - **`cargo-watch`** (only for the hot-reload development tools).
 Install it with `cargo install cargo-watch`.
 The game client and the standalone viewers do not need it.
 - **A running server.** The client is a network client: it connects to a login server.
-We use [rathena](https://github.com/rathena/rathena) (referenced as `../rathena`), and it can also talk to [rust-ro](https://github.com/nmeylan/rust-ro).
-Nothing but the map and sprite viewers work without a server to log into.
-- **Game resources.** We provide none.
+- **Game resources.** this repository provides none.
 See the next section.

-# Game resources we need to supply
+# Game resources you need to supply

 None of the resource files are committed (they are git-ignored).
-We place them under `data/` at the repository root before building or running.
+Place them under `data/` at the repository root before building or running.

 ```
 classic-client/
   data/
-    data.grf        # required: GRF archive with maps, sprites, effects, textures
+    data.grf        # required: GRF archive with maps, sprites, effects, textureswe
     BGM/            # optional: background music files (.mp3 / .wav)
     emblem/         # optional: guild emblem .bmp files (24-bit, 24x24)
     extracted/      # optional: loose files that override the archive (see data_dir)